 The aim of the abstract is to draw in the interested reader and provide an accurate reflection of the content of the paper.
-We therefore request the following structure is followed for full-length review articles:
+We therefore request the following structure is followed for full-length perspective articles:

-- Introduction: Authors are required to describe the significance of the topic under discussion.
+Introduction: Authors are required to describe the significance of the topic under discussion.

 Areas covered: Authors are required to describe the research discussed and the literature search undertaken.

 References must not be included in the abstract.

-Keywords: A brief list of keywords, in alphabetical order, is required to assist indexers in cross-referencing.
+Keywords: A brief list of 4-10 keywords, in alphabetical order, is required to assist indexers in cross-referencing.
 The keywords will encompass the therapeutic area, mechanism(s) of action, key compounds and so on.

-Body of the article:
+Body of the article

 Introduction: Incorporating basic background information on the area under review.

-- Conclusion: The conclusion for all articles should contain a brief summary of the data presented in the article.
-Please note that this section is meant to be distinct from, and appear before the ‘Expert opinion’ section.
+Conclusion: The conclusion for all articles should contain a brief summary of the data presented in the article.
+Please note that this section is meant to be distinct from, and appear before the ‘Expert Opinion’ section.

-Annotated bibliography: Important references should be highlighted with a one/two star system and brief annotations should be given (see the journal’s Instructions for Authors page for examples and for a more detailed description of our referencing style).
+Annotated bibliography: Important references should be highlighted with a one/two-star system and brief annotations should be given (see the journal’s Instructions for Authors page for examples and for a more detailed description of our referencing style).